yegor256/blog/_posts/2016/nov/2016-11-18-software-conferences-to-attend.md

   .x-hr { border-top: 1px solid gray; }
 ---

-This is _my_ list of software conferences that are worth attenting, as a speaker and a listener; with a focus on Java and project management.
+This is _my_ list of software conferences that are worth attending, as a speaker and a listener; with a focus on Java and project management.
 I will try to update this list regularly, mostly not to forget where I have to submit my talks.
 Hopefully the list will help you too,